Abies cephalonica: Etymology

 The generic name Abies, already used by the Latins, could, according to an etymological interpretation, derive from the Greek word ἄβιος ("long-lived").
 The specific name cephalonica derives from the Greek Cephallenia and refers to the largest of the Ionian islands, which falls within the range of the species.

 Description

 Carriage

-The Cephalonian fir has a conical shape, it rarely exceeds 25 m, even if it can reach 35 m.
+The Greek fir has a conical shape, it rarely exceeds 25 m, even if it can reach 35 m.
 The branches are arranged in regular whorls and the small branches are shiny brown, close together and glabrous.
 Among the fir trees it is one of those with the thickest crown.

 Leaves

 They are 2-3 cm long, needle -like, prickly and bright green on the upper face; they have two silvery white streaks separated by a green vein below.
 They are arranged radially around the branches.

 Greek firs on the slopes of Mount Erymanthos.

-Abies Cephalonica twig on Mt.
+Abies cephalonica twig on Mt.
 Erymanthos.